So, you’re on your way to Cusco and Machu Picchu and you’re wondering if there are enough things to do in Sacred Valley to warrant a visit?

 Inkaterra Hacienda is a contemporary hotel featuring 12 rooms and 24 stand-alone luxury casitas with breathtaking views of the Sacred Valley.

-Suites have been inspired by the local cultural history and therefore include colonial furniture, authentic Inca masks and handcrafted woodwork.
+The cultural history of Peru inspired the Suite’s aesthetic, and therefore includes colonial furniture, authentic Inca masks and handcrafted woodwork.

 In addition, a creative ‘earth to table’ concept encourages guests to pick their own produce from the organic plantation.